 A WALDORF WAY

-Through practices of seasonal harvesting. herbal crafts. gardening, animal tending and child-led exploration we build the foundations for healthy relationship with the non-human world, grounded in reciprocity.
+Through nature exploration, nature crafting, gardening, and stories we build the foundations for healthy relationship with the non-human world, grounded in reciprocity.

 We move in daily, weekly, and seasonal rhythms, building memory and developing a strong sense of well-being.
 With consistent and loving guidance children can establish comfort, trust, and safety.